BabylonJS/Documentation/content/How_To/Create_A_Game/particleSystems.md

 I created a [_loadStars](https://github.com/BabylonJS/SummerFestival/blob/a0abccc2efbb7399820efe2e25f53bb5b4a02500/src/lantern.ts#L75) function that made the particle system and called it in the Lantern constructor.
 Then, when *setEmissiveTexture* is called, I started the particle system.

-You can look at how I made the particle system in this [Playground Demo](https://playground.babylonjs.com/#YLGJ52)
+You can look at how I made the particle system in this playground
+PG: <Playground id="#YLGJ52" title="Starburst Playground" description="Playground demonstration of starburst." image=""/>

 It took a bit of messing around with to get the exact effect, so this is where the editor can come in super handy as you can just make quick edits to your particle systems.
 Just remember that if you want there to be a set duration, assign that last as the particle system won't loop in the editor if you have this set.